greg-raven/hdc/_posts/2008-09-16-ready-to-ride-the-rocks-2.md

 - 'Ride news'
 ---

-LUCERNE VALLEY --- Preparations are well under way for this year’s Ride in the Rocks mountain biking competition, an event that organizers hope will bring riders from all over the West Coast.
+LUCERNE VALLEY --- Preparations are well under way for this year's Ride in the Rocks mountain biking competition, an event that organizers hope will bring riders from all over the West Coast.

 The two-day extravaganza is being organized by Millie Rader, a municipal advisory council member and the spokeswoman for Mitsubishi Cement.
-She’s overseeing it as part of her work for the Mitsubishi Educational Foundation, a fund set up by the company for use by the local schools.
+She's overseeing it as part of her work for the Mitsubishi Educational Foundation, a fund set up by the company for use by the local schools.

 “There are a lot of road races, but I wanted to do something geared towards mountain bikers,” Rader said.